-Policy LU-20.3: Building Form
+POLICY LU-20.3: BUILDING FORM

-Buildings in the retail and hotel area should provide active, pedestrian-oriented uses along the street.
+Buildings in the retail and hotel area should provide active, pedestrianoriented uses along the street.
 Buildings should transition to fit the scale of the surrounding area.
-Additional heights may be approved in specific areas by the City Council as part of the Community Benefits Program and per heights allowed in the Community Form Diagram (Figure LU-1).
 Taller buildings should provide appropriate transitions to fit into the surrounding area.
 In addition to the height limits established in the Community Form Diagram, buildings abutting the campus shall incorporate appropriate setbacks, landscaped buffering, and building height transitions to minimize privacy and security impacts.

-Policy LU-20.4: Community Amenities
+POLICY LU-20.4: PEDESTRIAN AND BICYCLE CONNECTIONS